munnerz/k8s-api-pager-demo/docs/index.md

 ## Inspecting a TestRun

 A TestRun will emit Kubernetes events.
-You can inspect these events by either running `kubectl describe`. eg:
+You can inspect these events by either running `kubectl describe`:

 ```
 kubectl describe testrun test-run-1
 ```

-Or inspecting the events  eg:
+Or inspecting the events directly:

 ```
 kubectl get events -l test-run=test-run-1 --watch